Karma0151235/Karma0151235/README.md

 # Hi.

-I'm a penultimate-semester Computer Science student with a deep interest in quantitative finance, mathematics, and research.
+I'm a penultimate-semester Computer Science student with a deep interest in data science, quantitative finance, and machine learning research.
 I love exploring the intersection of statistical thinking, machine learning, and efficient software development — and I'm constantly learning to become a better problem solver and builder.

 # Reaching Out